tlastowka/calculate_multipart_etag/README.txt

 DESCRPTION:

-	Given a file and a chunk size in megabytes, calculates what the Amazone S3 etag will be.
+	Given a file and a chunk size in megabytes, calculates what the Amazon S3 etag will be.